luomus/species-challenge/README.md

 ### Next

-* If user removes name and then trashes the participation, some data disappears.
+* If user removes name and then trashes the participation, saving fails, and some data disappears.
     * Should removal be completely different procedure, that only UPDATES trashed = 1, and does not UPDATE anything else?
 * Trim whitespace from MX codes, both on read and write
-* Use API for autocomplete?
-Would allow sorting results based on abundance, so e.g. "pihlaja" would return pihalaja and note rare species.
-But could lead to conflicts with existing data, if taxonomy changes?
 * On Safari, scroll date errors in view: https://chat.openai.com/share/cf043643-8b07-4394-b10e-30a383d54479
 * On safari, autocomplete shows list bullets